liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/03-understanding-guestbooksactivity.markdown

     </android.support.design.widget.CoordinatorLayout>

-The `AppBarLayout` and `Toolbar` define the Toolbar that appears at the top of the activity.
-Following the Toolbar definition, the `include` statement adds the layout `res/layout/content_guestbooks.xml` to the `app_bar_guestbooks` layout.
-The `content_guestbooks` layout defines the content displayed in the body of the activity, below the Toolbar.
+The `AppBarLayout` and `Toolbar` elements define the Toolbar that appears at the top of the activity.
+Following the Toolbar definition, the `include` statement adds the layout `content_guestbooks.xml` to the `app_bar_guestbooks` layout.
+The `content_guestbooks` layout defines the content displayed in the activity's body (below the Toolbar).
 Right now, it only displays the text "Hello World!"
 Now open `content_guestbooks.xml`.
 Its contents should look something like this:

     <?xml version="1.0" encoding="utf-8"?>
     <RelativeLayout